Revisiting the Group-Dominant Elliptical NGC 5044 in the Radio Band: Continuum Emission and Detection of HI Absorption: Introduction

 On larger scales, radio observations have presented conflicting views of the AGN activity. \citet{Romana2022} analyzed Very Large Array (VLA) L-band (1.4~GHz) radio observations, with A configuration data showed hints of kiloparsec-scale jets aligned northeast-southwest, while lower resolution AnB configuration data showing possible $\sim$4~kpc scale jets on an east-west axis.
 Giant Metrewave Radio Telescope (GMRT) 610~MHz data showed a possible small radio lobe extending $\sim$12~kpc southeast of the core, possibly correlated with an X-ray filament but not with the X-ray cavities \citep{Giacintucci2011}.
 At the lowest frequency and largest scale, a GMRT 235~MHz observation showed what appeared to be a detached radio lobe $\sim$40~kpc southeast of the core, as well as a bent radio jet connected to the radio core of NGC\,5044 \citep{Giacintucci2011}.
 Although no X-ray cavity was directly detected at the position of this lobe, it was found to be correlated with a region of low IGrM abundances \citep{David2011,O'Sullivan2014}, while the bends in the radio jet and the inner edge of the lobe correlated with a sloshing front, suggesting that the radio structure had been shaped by IGrM motions \citep{O'Sullivan2014}.
 Of all the radio continuum observations to date, only the VLBA data show a consistent morphology at multiple frequencies, and only the GMRT 235~MHz data show a physically consistent correlation with the X-ray data.

 To try to address these inconsistencies, we have acquired deep multiband radio observations of NGC~5044 using MeerKAT at L-band (0.85-1.67~GHz) and the upgraded GMRT in Bands\,4 (550-850~MHz) and 3 (300-500~MHz).
 As well as offering significant increases in radio continuum sensitivity, the MeerKAT data provide an opportunity to search for neutral atomic gas in the galaxy via the \hi\ line.
-Given the molecular and ionized gas observed in the cool cores of groups and clusters, neutral hydrogen must be present and may be a significant mass component of the gas produced through IGrM cooling. \Hi\ has been detected in absorption in $\sim$20 brightest cluster galaxies \citep[BCGs; see, e.g.,][and references therein]{Hogan14,MorgantiOosterloo18,Sarafetal23,Rose2024} but detections in the dominant galaxies of X-ray luminous groups are rare, with only a handful of systems seen in absorption or emission \citep[e.g.,][]{JaffeMcNamara94,Morgantietal06,Morgantietal09,Rose2024}. \hi\ results for other galaxies in the NGC~5044 group will be presented in a later paper.
+Given the molecular and ionized gas observed in the cool cores of groups and clusters, neutral hydrogen must be present and may be a significant mass component of the gas produced through IGrM cooling. \Hi\ has been detected in absorption in $\sim$20 brightest cluster galaxies \citep[BCGs; see, e.g.,][and references therein]{Hogan14,MorgantiOosterloo18,Sarafetal23,Rose2024} but detections in the dominant galaxies of X-ray luminous groups are rare, with only a handful of systems seen in absorption or emission \citep[e.g.,][]{JaffeMcNamara94,Morgantietal06,Morgantietal09,Rose2024}.

 Throughout this paper, we adopt a flat $\Lambda$CDM cosmology with $H_{\rm{ 0}}=70$ km s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\rm{ m}}=0.3$, and $\Omega_{\Lambda}=0.71$.
 We adopt a redshift-independent distance of 31.2~Mpc for NGC~5044 \citep{Tonry2001} which corresponds to a physical scale of 1\arcsec=150~pc.